-rē•Gaining Your Sex Drive As You Age
+rē•gaining Your Sex Drive As You Age

 Growing older need not get in the way of your libido.

-rē•Cognizing Changes in Libido
+rē•cognizing Changes in Libido

-It’s no secret (and there’s no shame) that as we age, we go through various changes in the mind, body, and spirit.
-Your libido will naturally ebb and flow as time goes on, either due to age or potentially because of other external factors, and this is both normal and healthy.
-But you can work with these natural rhythms to rē-claim your pleasure in life. “[Changes in libido] could be caused by relational dissatisfaction, stress at home or at work, certain medications, and so on.
-The key is to stay curious about your desire or lack thereof,” Fagan explains.
-“Oftentimes people seek help when something seems wrong or off, but prioritizing your sexual wellness and pleasure as part of your overall health and wellness aids in an orgasmic life.”
+It’s no secret (and there’s no shame) that we go through various changes in the mind, body, and spirit as we age.
+Your libido will naturally ebb and flow as time goes on.
+This is due to age or potentially because of other external factors, and this is both normal and healthy.
+But you can work with these natural rhythms to rē-claim your pleasure in life. “[Changes in libido] could be caused by relational dissatisfaction, stress at home or work, certain medications, etc. Fagan explains that the key is to stay curious about your desire or lack thereof,” Fagan explains.
+Oftentimes people seek help when something seems wrong or off, but prioritizing your sexual wellness and pleasure as part of your overall health and wellness aids in an orgasmic life.”